California High-Speed Rail

 Door-to-Door Trip Times between downtown San Francisco & downtown Los Angeles; credit U.S. High Speed Rail Association

-In contrast, Passenger Rail Travel will be more convenient.
-Amenity-rich Intermodal Transportation Centers in downtown San Francisco and downtown Los Angeles will feature dozens of Rapid Transit, Uber, Lyft & Taxi options.ย With tickets on smartphones, travelers can arrive 5-10 minutes before train departure.
+Fast-forward to 2040, when Intercity Passenger Rail Travel is far more convenient.
+Intermodal Transportation Centers in San Francisco and Los Angeles will feature dozens of ground travel connections.
+With smartphone tickets, travelers can arrive 5-10 minutes before train departure or arrive earlier for retail and dining options.
 Most travelers will choose a 2-hour 40-minute or 2-hour 56-minute HSR ride.
-Compare Total Travel Times by Mode:

-โ€ข Total Air Travel Time Los Angeles-San Francisco ranges from 3 hours 40 minutes to 5 hours 26 minutes.
+• Total Air Travel Time Los Angeles-San Francisco ranges from 3 hours 40 minutes to 5 hours 25 minutes.

-โ€ข Total HSR Travel Time Los Angeles-San Francisco ranges from 3 hours to 3 hours 50 minutes.
+• Total HSR Travel Time Los Angeles-San Francisco ranges from 3 hours to 4 hours

 California HSR Capacity, Productivity & Relaxation Advantages